 AC.10.2.1-1: Originating Standalone Bootstrap DC Setup using PSI

-1. UE#1 sends the SIP INVITE request with an initial SDP to the IMS AS, through P-CSCF and S-CSCF in the originating network.
+1. UE#1 sends the SIP INVITE request with an initial SDP offer to the IMS AS, through P-CSCF and S-CSCF in the originating network.
 The Request URI of the SIP INVITE message is a specific target URI, such as a specific PSI indicating standalone bootstrap DC.
-The initial SDP contains offers only for the bootstrap data channel establishment request with bootstrap DC stream ID.
+The initial SDP offer includes only the bootstrap data channel establishment request with bootstrap DC stream ID.

 NOTE 1: The PSI is pre-configured in the UE#1.
 How and when the PSI is pre-configured is left to implementation.